Decathlon/tzatziki/tzatziki-spring/README.md

   Given that calling "http://www.google.com" will return a status FORBIDDEN_403
 ```

-Then the url actually called during your test will be `http://localhost:{{mockserver.port}}/http/www.google.com`.
+Then the url that will actually be called during your test is `http://localhost:{{mockserver.port}}/http/www.google.com`.

-This behaviour can be disabled dynamically by setting:
+This behaviour can be disabled dynamically by using:
 ```java
 HttpInterceptor.disable();
 ```